P/E Ratio and How to Use It to Make Smart Investments

 Common Sense Investing Using the P/E Ratio

 A P/E ratio of 40 is really high, a P/E ratio of 7 is really low, and a ratio of 14 represents the average over modern history.
 Armed with this information, you can look up the current P/E ratio of the stock market and figure out where things are relative to historical times.
-You can the current P/E of the S&P 500 and the historical trends here.
+You can view the current P/E of the S&P 500 and its historical trends here.

 On the other hand, during booming economies, corporate earnings can continue to rise, and stock prices can continue to rise for many years in a row.
 A P/E ratio of 16, or even 20, does not automatically mean the market is overpriced.
-In the early 90’s, many thought the market was overvalued based on P/E ratios, and thus they missed years of great returns from 1994 – 1999.
+In the early 90’s, many thought the market was overvalued based on P/E ratios, and thus they missed years of great returns from 1994 to 1999.

 Sector P/E Ratios

 Investors don't just look at the P/E of just the market.
 They sometimes look at individual sectors and even individual stocks.
 Each sector has its own "normal" P/E. One would expect the P/E of technology stocks to be higher than industrial stocks, for example, because investors are willing to pay for the larger upside that many technology stocks have to offer.

 In the early 70s, there was a group of stocks called the Nifty Fifty.
 These were fifty of the largest companies listed on the stock exchange, and institutions bought giant-sized positions of their stock.
 As stock prices soared, the P/E ratios of these companies grew to highs in the range of 65-92.
 The market crash of 73/74 came along, and by the early 80’s, these same companies had P/E ratios of 9 to18.